This article serves as a guide to testing Flask applications with pytest.

 Functional Test Examples

-The second test that we're going to write is an functional test for project/recipes/routes.py, which contains the view functions for the
+The second test that we're going to write is a functional test for project/books/routes.py, which contains the view functions for the

-Since this test is a functional test, it should be implemented in tests/functional/test_recipes.py:
+Since this test is a functional test, it should be implemented in tests/functional/test_books.py:

 This project uses the Application Factory Pattern to create the Flask application.
 Therefore, the